KonstantinSchubert/zero/Readme.md

 There are 3 categories of tests:
 - Unit tests are testing the code on the function level
 - Integration tests are testing the interactions between bigger parts of the code and outside APIs.
 They may use the internet.
 - System tests are testing the software as a black box.
 They should continue working through a big refactor or even if everything was re-written in a different programming language.
+(There are no system tests yet as of now.)